Banay97/Reading-and-Writing-Books-Website/README.md

 ## Requirements <br>
 User Types and CRUD Operations <br>
 1. The website will have separate functionalities for writers and readers.
-2. Each user will be able to do CRUD operarions<br>
+2. Each user will be able to do CRUD operations <br>

 ### Writer Permissions: <br>
 •  Create, edit, and delete their own books and content.